 Next stop… Cannon Falls for the What in Yarnation! shop.

 By this time it was after noon already.
 We decided to continue on since we had a few snacks in the car to tide us over.
 We also knew there would be a lot of wider variety of food choices in Rochester.
-Our third stop was Kelley’s Quality Sewing Center.
+Our third stop was Kelley’s Quality Sewing Center (unfortunately closed as of April 2019).
 I forgot to take a picture there, but most of the store is filled with sewing machines and other sewing tools.
 Knitting/crochet is more of an after-thought and tucked in the back of the store, but both Mom and I found a couple of regular and Tunisian crochet stitch books to pick up.

 Just a couple doors down was a Chinese buffet place.
 Mom and I don’t get to eat Chinese very often because of family members’ food preferences, so it’s always a good choice for the two of us.
 It 1:45pm at this point and the buffet part closed at 1:30pm so we just had to order off the lunch menu.
 It didn’t occur to us how big the portions would be, otherwise we could have just ordered one meal.
 We had all this leftover food that seemed a shame to waste, so we went a short distance to a big-box store to pick up a styrofoam cooler and a small bag of ice so we could eat leftovers today.
 It cost us ~$4 for both and I have to say I really enjoyed those leftovers today.